 - Two year olds: maximum of 12 children

 - Three to five year olds: maximum of 15 children

 - School age: maximum of 12 children

 Yes, starting February 8, 2021, our program’s temporary hours of operation are from 7:45 AM to 5:00 PM, Monday through Friday, to allow for proper teacher-child ratio coverage as well as enhanced cleaning protocols before and after our hours of operation.

 Each family must sign up for a drop-off time in advance using an online system to assure a staggering schedule for families’ arrival and departure.
 Only one family member will be allowed to enter the building for not more than 10 minutes to drop off or pick up their child(ren).

-The family member must clean their own and their child(ren)’s hands with hand sanitizer and must wear a face covering and assure that their child(ren) over the age of 3 and wear a face covering.
+The family member must clean their own and their child(ren)’s hands with hand sanitizer and must wear a face covering and assure that their child(ren) over the age of 3 wear a face covering as well.
 The parent/guardian must also complete a Health Check Slip.

 When the parent/guardian brings their child(ren) to the classroom door, parents sign in on the classroom daily Sign-in Sheet.
 The parent/guardian will assist their child(ren) with changing their outdoor shoes with indoor shoes before entering the classroom.